KainosSoftwareLtd/kainos-govuk-datepicker/README.md

 ### onDateSelect

-A callback that returns a Date object when a date is selected via the date picker.
+A callback that accepts a Date object when a date is selected via the date picker.

 Using it in your code:
 ```javascript